gulpjs/to-through/README.md

 ### `toThrough(readableStream)`

-Takes a `readableStream` as the only argument and returns a `through2` stream.
-If the returned stream is piped before `nextTick`, the wrapped `readableStream` will not flow until the upstream is flushed.
-If the stream is not piped before `nextTick`, it is ended and flushed (acting as a proper readable).
+Takes a `readableStream` as the only argument and returns a wrapper stream.
+Any data piped into the wrapper before the wrapper is piped out will flush before `readableStream`.

 ## License